Home

-How To: Save Battery Power on a Samsung Galaxy S4 with Moto X Style "Active Display" Notifications
+How to Save Battery Power on a Samsung Galaxy S4 with Moto X Style "Active Display" Notifications

 According to a new study, the majority of smartphone users check their devices 150 times a day.
 While that number may seem incredibly high at first glance, the influx of notifications and amount of social media apps available reduce the initial shock and make the number seem not so preposterous after all.